 Tip: Find out whether or not your bank in your home country has fee-free international withdrawal.
 If so, activate it for your trip or for whenever you travel abroad.
 Once I discovered my bank card had that option, I saved a huge amount in ATM fees!
 When traveling to Lebanon on a budget, every dollar counts right?

 |You should always have some emergency cash hidden on you and I’ve written an entire post on the best places to hide your money.
 If you want to carry a fair bit of cash safely on your body, your best bet is to get hold of a backpacker belt with a hidden security pocket.|

 Top Tips for Backpacking Lebanon on a Budget

 Camp: With plenty of stunning mountains and forests to explore, camping saves you money and can help you get off of the beaten path on an epic adventure.

-Cook your own food: Travel with a portable backpacking stove or fully-equipped kitchen, cook your own food to save some serious cash whilst backpacking across Lebanon.
+Cook your own food: Travel with a portable backpacking stove or stay at a hostel with a fully-equipped kitchen.
+Cooking your own food to save some serious cash whilst backpacking across Lebanon.
 Make sure you buy camping gas BEFORE leaving Beirut as they don’t see it anywhere else in the country.
 The Decathlon store north of Beirut is where to find gas.
 Call first to make sure they have the kind you need in stock.

 Check out my in-depth review of the MSR Pocket Rocket 2 here.